The History of VHS: How It Came to Be and How It Works

 One particular and popular format is the VHS.
 If you’re a millennial or older, you likely have fond memories of this.
 The VHS tape dominated the home movie market for almost three decades, and some can still remember watching their favorite Disney movies on VHS every Saturday.
 So if you’re curious about VHS, here’s some comprehensive information about how VHS works:

-VHS stands for Video Home System that uses videocassette recorder (VCR) technology that uses magnetic tape.
+VHS stands for Video Home System which uses videocassette recorder (VCR) technology that uses magnetic tape.
 VHS tapes are commonly used for personal recordings and—to a limited extent—television production.
 It offers longer playing, and the players are less expensive and easier to use than Betamax, another video format.

-VHS took 40% of the business away from Betamax, and it garnered an evident success over its competition because it became the standard for entertainment and training.
+VHS took 40% of the business away from Betamax, and it garnered evident success over its competition because it became the standard for entertainment and training.
 Some VHS cassettes can also record computer data for archiving purposes.

 VHS was developed by the Japan Victor Company (JVC) in the early 1970s and entered the market on September 9, 1976.
 The proliferation of VHS was more apparent in 1985 when the US sold an estimated 11.5 million VCRs.